quick-perf/quickperf-examples/tc-mariadb-hibernate-junit5/README.md

 This script inserts two players and their team in the database.

 Global annotations are configured in [QuickPerfConfiguration](src/test/java/org/quickperf/QuickPerfConfiguration.java).
 These annotations apply on each test.

-Thoses tests are supposed to fail, in order for you to corrected them.